On Kernel Method-Based Connectionist Models and Supervised Deep Learning Without Backpropagation: A Layer-Wise Learning Framework

-Now since the optimal representation is consistent across layers, the dynamics of layer-wise learning in a kMLP is clear: The network maps the random sample sequentially through layers, with each layer trying to map examples from distinct classes as far as possible in the RKHS while keeping examples from the same class in a cluster as concentrated as possible.
-In other words, each layer learns a more separable representation of the sample.
-Eventually, the output layer works as a classifier on the final representation and since the representation would be ``simple'' after the mappings of the lower layers, the learned decision boundary would generalize better to unseen data, as suggested by the bounds above.
+Therefore, the learning dynamics of this training algorithm can be given a straightforward geometric interpretation: it trains each layer to push apart examples from different classes while squeeze together those within the same class.
+In other words, each layer learns a better representation of the data.
+Eventually, the output layer works as a classifier on the final hidden representation.